padriba/NLP_MeTaxa/README.md

         ```
        A file named cnn_prediction.txt will be found in ./CNN/Metrics_By_Rank/results/

-    * Then we creat a refrecence file from the CAMI dataset across thethree different level
+    * Then we creat a refrecence file from the CAMI dataset across the three different level

         ```sh
           python ./CNN/Metrics_By_Rank/low_creat_ref.py